patricksavalle/devops-project-template/content/planning-method.md

 - [ ] Progressively move to Scrumban en ultimately Kanban (team-less crowdsourcing) as functionality stabilizes

-- [ ] Include an architect in the team, certainly if he can also be the DevOps coach
+- [ ] Include an architect in the team, certainly if he can also be the Agile coach

 - [ ] Experienced teams don't need a Scrum-master they are the Scrum-master